 Buying a rental property is an enormous investment.
-It’s one you should avoid rushing into without understanding what you’re getting involved with.
+It’s one you should avoid rushing into without understanding what you’re getting involved with, which is why you should utilize a due diligence checklist.

 There are many things to consider when buying a rental property, and overlooking any of them can have significant consequences.